Private company limited by shares: Company officers

 In the United Kingdom, every company must have formally appointed company officers.
 By statute, a private company must have at least one director and until April 2008 also had to have a secretary.
 The company's articles of association may require more than one director.
 At least one director must be an individual, not another company.

 Anybody can be a director, subject to certain exceptions.
-A person who is yet to be discharged from bankruptcy or who has been banned from being a company director by the court will be prohibited, except in certain cases.
-For example, if the bankrupted person had requested details of share transactions because there was sufficient equity within the business/es that had not been dealt with sufficiently by the court, they are technically not bankrupt and are permitted to start a company.
+A person who is yet to be discharged from bankruptcy or who has been banned from being a company director by the court will be prohibited.
 In addition, natural persons must have the legal capacity to consent to their appointment as director of a limited company.
 As of October 2008, the minimum age required to give this consent is 16 years of age.
 This change was applied retroactively, with any directors under the age of 16 being removed from the register upon the implementation of the Companies Act 2006.
 This was already the case in Scotland, under the Age of Legal Capacity (Scotland) Act 1991.

 No formal qualifications are required to be a company director or secretary, but the company must comply with many laws and regulations, regardless of such qualifications or the lack of them.

 Certain non-British nationals are restricted as to the work they may undertake in the UK, depending upon their visas, work permits, national insurance payments center location and tax details, training, English language and professional indemnity insurances.

 As of October 2008 (Companies Act 2006), it is no longer necessary to obtain a court order to withhold a director's address, as a "service address" can be supplied as well, with the residential address being held as protected information at Companies House.